ChesterHsieh/ChesterHsieh.github.io/_posts/Book&Key Insight/2020-Financial Statements.md

 asset - liability = owner's equity
 ## How to know if a company can survive in great depression?
 ### debt v.s. cash
 It's very bitter this moment.
-ARLP is one stock of my portfolio, which ,has terrible number on thi
+ARLP, which is one stock of my portfolio ,has terrible number on the index.
+25 cash versus 800 debt.

 # Analysis Tool
 # Phase 1 collecting requirements